rykroon/blog/content/posts/land-value-tax.md

 LVT is rooted in the idea that while people are entitled to the value they produce from their labor and capital, the value of land comes from nature and the surrounding community and therefore should be reinvested into the public good.

-## The Justification for Taxing Land.
+## The Justification for Taxing Land
 When we examine common forms of taxation, such as income tax, sales tax, and property tax, it becomes clear why many consider these taxes unjust.
 What someone creates through their own labor rightfully belongs to them.
 This idea is often summed up by the phrase: *"You are entitled to the fruits of your labor."* If you choose to trade the product of your labor with someone else, that transaction is a voluntary exchange between individuals.
 And if your labor produces capital, say, a machine that generates further wealth, you are likewise entitled to the returns that capital produces.

 Land, however, is fundamentally different.
 No individual created the land; it existed long before the first humans walked the Earth.
 Throughout history, land has been something to be claimed and conquered, whether by ancient empires, conquistadors, imperialists, or even modern presidents.
 If we had the ability to create land, perhaps we wouldn't take it from others.